 - A list of 3-5 recent publications that are relevant to the proposal from each team member

 - Work plan and timeline — The work plan and timeline should be thorough, realistic and feasible.
 Further, specific outcomes for the project should be articulated.

 - Budget narrative— The budget narrative should clearly justify all requested expenses and provide sources for estimated costs.
-Note: research participant pay is limited to $10/hour.
-Further, wages for requested personnel should account for benefits at a rate of 10%.
+Wages for requested personnel should account for benefits at a rate of 10%.